psfoley/openfl/docs/tutorial.docker.rst

 The aggregator collects performace readings from the collaborators and the federation, and outputs to Tensorboard checkpoints.
-You can start a separate Tensorboard program to visualize the learning process.
+You can start a separate Tensorboard program from the project folder to visualize the learning process.

 .. code-block:: console